Life Sketch

 Heritage

-Peery was born 30 October 1901 in Ogden, Utah, to Horace Eldridge Peery and Sarah Jany Taylor.
+Peery was born on October 30, 1901, in Ogden, Utah, to Horace Eldridge Peery and Sarah Jany Taylor.
 He had an early introduction to his future father-in-law, Dr. Edward I. Rich, who delivered him.
 Peery came from a family steeped in church tradition and values.
-He was named after his great-grandfather and president of the church, John Taylor.
+He was named after his great-grandfather and president of the Church, John Taylor.

 After his father passed away, Peery took on a paternal role in his family that lasted throughout his life.
 He assumed early responsibility for his family’s finances and wisely invested to help provide for and increase his siblings’ inheritances.
 “My father always taught us to respect and honor family members,” said Richard.
 “Family always came first for him.”